zanatole/TSDZ2-Smart-EBike-1-Cadence-mode-upgrade-/README.md

 1. Clone this repository
 2. Install the SDCC compiler

+## Debugging
+- You can use [STMStdudio](https://www.st.com/en/development-tools/stm-studio-stm8.html) to plot global variables in real-time

 ### Compile the firmware
 `cd src/` and use `make` or `compile.bat` to compile the firmware.